peacheym/peacheym/README.md

 * [Twitter](https://twitter.com/MattPeachey3)
 * [Website](http://mattpeachey.ca)

-Please feel free to get in touch with me!
+Please feel free to get in touch with me at any of these locations!

 ## Projects